isabella232/nadel-graphql-gateway-demo/README.md

 The actual gateway in [gateway](gateway).
 It is Spring Boot app

-Two services (called underlying services) which are exposed via thea gateway:
+Two services (called underlying services) which are exposed via the gateway:

-[underlying-services/users]: a user service written in JS.
+[underlying-services/users](user service): a user service written in JS.

-[underlying-services/isseu]: a issue service written in Java.
+[underlying-services/issue](issue service): a issue service written in Java.

 ## Running it